Calvin-Data-Science/data202/web/topics/actions.md

 ## Technical Approaches

-Do you use Pintrest?
+Do you use Pinterest?
 [Here's how it works](https://blog.acolyer.org/2018/05/23/pixie-a-system-for-recommending-3-billion-items-to-200-million-users-in-real-time/).